-The combined UK and Irish cinema market continues to be dominated by three major UK exhibitors, Cineworld Cinemas, Odeon UCI and Vue.
-In total, they account for over 70% of the total market box office and provide over 60% of the total screens in the UK.
-Cineworld Group plc is listed on the London Stock Exchange, while Odeon UCI and Vue are both privately owned groups.
+The combined UK and Irish cinema market is dominated by three major UK exhibitors, Cineworld Cinemas, Odeon UCI and Vue.
+In total, they account for over 70% of the total market box office revenues.
+The rest of the market is represented by smaller multiplex operators (including Picturehouse) and independents which tend to operate non-multiplex cinemas (less than five screens).

 View the biographies of our Board of Directors